Goldratt Theory of Constraints Throughput Accounting

 The rules and process developed by companies to support the notion of cost absorption.
 This is to say that products are viewed as creating all the costs of a company; thus the need to decide how much of the company’s expenses are attributed to a particular product.
 The process of attributing expenses to products is known as the allocation process.
 Between the various cost accounting methods (Actual, Standard, ABC, etc.) the main difference is in their respective allocation processes.
 A few of the differences would be which costs are allocated, what is the “driver” or allocation base, and at what level of the organization these costs are allocated (unit, batch level, product line level, business unit level, etc.).

 However, despite the numerous methods and their associated shortcomings, a robust form of accounting was developed and made public in the early 1990s.
 This form of accounting is known as Throughput Accounting, and was developed in tandem with new production methodologies focused on developing significant increases in flow.
 Dr. Eliyahu Goldratt created Throughput Accounting and documented its major components in The Haystack Syndrome.
-Subsequently, Throughput Accounting was integrated into the all-time best selling business novel, The Goal as Dr. Goldratt felt Throughput Accounting to be imperative to supporting flow-focused companies.
+Subsequently, Throughput Accounting was integrated into the all-time best selling business novel, The Goal (click for –> The Goal book summary) as Dr. Goldratt felt Throughput Accounting to be imperative to supporting flow-focused companies.
 Unique to Throughput Accounting is the fact that it is not plagued by the common set of problems that cost accounting systems experience.
 Indeed, many times Throughput Accounting suggests decisions which generate significant improvements in profitability for a company that are in direct contradiction to the decisions cost accounting would recommend.

 Throughput Accounting largely ignores most aspects of accounting that other methods consider to be of the utmost importance, instead focusing and relying on the few elements needed to determine if a decision will yield positive or negative financial results.
 Those few elements are known as T, I, and OE and are defined below: